OSI model: History

 Beginning in 1977, the ISO initiated a program to develop general standards and methods of networking.
 A similar process evolved at the International Telegraph and Telephone Consultative Committee (CCITT, from French: Comité Consultatif International Téléphonique et Télégraphique).
 Both bodies developed documents that defined similar networking models.
 The British Department of Trade and Industry acted as the secretariat, and universities in the United Kingdom developed prototypes of the standards.

-The OSI model was first defined in raw form in Washington, D.C., in February 1978 by Hubert Zimmermann of France, and the refined but still draft standard was published by the ISO in 1980.
+The OSI model was first defined in raw form in Washington, D.C., in February 1978 by French software engineer Hubert Zimmermann, and the refined but still draft standard was published by the ISO in 1980.

 The drafters of the reference model had to contend with many competing priorities and interests.
 The rate of technological change made it necessary to define standards that new systems could converge to rather than standardizing procedures after the fact; the reverse of the traditional approach to developing standards.
 Although not a standard itself, it was a framework in which future standards could be defined.

-In 1983, the CCITT and ISO documents were merged to form The Basic Reference Model for Open Systems Interconnection, usually referred to as the Open Systems Interconnection Reference Model, OSI Reference Model, or simply OSI model.
+In May 1983, the CCITT and ISO documents were merged to form The Basic Reference Model for Open Systems Interconnection, usually referred to as the Open Systems Interconnection Reference Model, OSI Reference Model, or simply OSI model.
 It was published in 1984 by both the ISO, as standard ISO 7498, and the renamed CCITT (now called the Telecommunications Standardization Sector of the International Telecommunication Union or ITU-T) as standard X.200.

 OSI had two major components: an abstract model of networking, called the Basic Reference Model or seven-layer model, and a set of specific protocols.
 The OSI reference model was a major advance in the standardisation of network concepts.
 It promoted the idea of a consistent model of protocol layers, defining interoperability between network devices and software.